1937 Auckland Rugby League season: Round 10

 Ponsonby had their best performance of the season beating Richmond 10–9 in the feature match at Carlaw Park.
 The Ponsonby backs were excellent and only the defence of Richmond centres Wally Tittleton and Ted Mincham prevented more tries.
 The "Ponsonby pack was tenacious on defence and devastating in slashing dribbling rushes, some of which swept half the length of the field".
 Their best forward was L Cootes, who had transferred from Wellington, while Frank Pickrang and Clarrie Petersen "not far behind him".
 The Ponsonby standoff, Frank Halloran "was outstanding".
 The centres, Arthur Kay and Ted Mincham watched "each other cat and mouse fashion".
 There was an incident in the first half where several players began to play the man rather than the ball and two forwards "came to grips on the ground".
 Former New Zealand international Maurice Wetherill who was the referee had "some difficulty in restoring peace and it might have been better had he ordered off the two principal offenders", though after talking with the players there were no further issues.
 Marist beat Mount Albert 15–13 after John Anderson kicked a conversion and five penalties.
 Mount Albert were unlucky as they outscored their opponent by three tries to one.
 Marist were without Ray Halsey in the backs but Gordon Midgley played well on the wing as did H. McLaren at five eighth and Bill Glover at full back.
 For Mount Albert A. Hamilton on debut at halfback was playing well before having to go off injured and his replacement, Alan Watkins "lent thrust" after coming on.
 On the No. 2 field North Shore and City were involved in a "scrappy game".
 For North Shore who won 9–7 with full back George Kerr's "handling and kicking being right up to his usual good standard".
 Their other best backs were Jack Smith, and Verdun Scott while his cousin on the wing, Len Scott did not get many chances.
 On the wing for City, Samuel Hamiora Bluett scored a try.
 He had transferred from the Bay of Plenty where he had played rugby for Whakatane.
 At the outbreak of World War II he enlisted with his brother Charles and went overseas with the Māori battalion.
-He fought in the Greecian and Cretan campaigns but was killed in Egypt on December 11, 1941.
+He fought in the Grecian and Cretan campaigns but was killed in Egypt on December 11, 1941.
 In heavy conditions on the same No.2 field Manukau won 22–5 over Newton though the latter side played "with credit".
 The two halfbacks, Peter Mahima, and Wilfred Brimble gave "attractive exhibitions".
 The two hookers, Jack Rutherford (Manukau), and Maurice Quirke (Newton) "had an even duel".
 Manukau reshuffled their backline to make room for R. Wilson, a rugby recruit from the Bay of Plenty by moving Tommy Chase to second five eighth next to Walter Brimble, while Rangi Chase played at centre.
 It was said that "the transposition of the brothers hardly proved an advantage, but it is obvious that Manukau are now striking the form and combination that won them the championship last season".